a9s BOSH for PCF Use Case

 Fine-Grained Configuration: Freedom to provide a different configuration to handle specially the service instances.
 This way, applying changes to PCF Ops Manager Director can be done without data loss.

-Clear Separation: The service instances are always in a9s BOSH for PCF and the services are always in PCF Ops Manager Director.
+Clear Separation: The service instances are always in a9s BOSH for PCF and the services are always in the BOSH Director.
 There aren’t any hidden or mixed releases, deployments, instances, etc.

 IaaS Portability: A completely different IaaS to provide service instances.